kemal-rov/cartify-marketplace/README.md

 This will launch the Cartify Marketplace backend on the specified port, ready to accept requests.

+## Testing

+This project includes a suite of integration tests implemented using Jest and Axios to ensure that the application behaves as expected when interfacing with external services, like a MongoDB database.
+These tests are located in the `__tests__` directory and cover various aspects of the application, including authentication, user management, and product operations.

+To run these tests, you will need to ensure that your environment is correctly configured:

+1. **MongoDB Connection**: Make sure to provide your own MongoDB URI in the `.env` file for the application to connect to your database correctly.
+This URI must also be used in your constants as shown previously in the documentation.
+Failure to configure this correctly will result in database connection errors.

+2. **Environment Variables**: Ensure all necessary environment variables are set up as required by the tests, including `BASE_URL_LOCAL` for local server operations.

+3. **Running Tests**: Execute the tests by running `npm test` or `yarn test` from your command line.

-### Testing
+### Important Warning

-> to be added

-> **Important warning:** For the application to connect to your MongoDB database correctly, you must provide your own MongoDB URI in the .env file and use it in your constants as shown above.
-Failure to do so will result in database connection errors.
-If you need assistance with setting up your MongoDB cluster or configuring your project, feel free to reach out to the project maintainer.
+For the application to connect to your MongoDB database correctly, you must provide your own MongoDB URI in the `.env` file and use it in your constants as previously indicated.
+If you need assistance with setting up your MongoDB cluster or configuring your project, please reach out to the project maintainer.

+Feel free to review the test files under the `__tests__` folder to understand the coverage and scenarios tested.

 ## API Documentation